 We have tried dozens of triathlon suits, and the following five suits fit our criteria of what makes a good triathlon suit.
 All come from manufacturers that have reputations for quality and endurance.
 Note that if you are a professional, you will want to cross-reference these with the USAT official list of approved speedsuits.
 We are confident recommending any suits on this list, but have ranked them according to some of the finer points of the suits and our field tests.

 Pearl Izumi Octane.
 The Pearl Izumi Octane ($170) just looks fast, and with the best technology Pearl Izumi has to offer, it feels fast too.
 It is the most premium suit on the market today, and we love that PI keeps investing in R&D, making them one of the key advancers of tri technology.
 The 10” inseam makes this suit a bit longer in the legs than some, something that we personally prefer.
 Made with PI’s PRO Aero fabric, it is incredibly quick-drying coming out of the water, and doesn’t hold any sweat in the fabric, even on long runs and rides.
 A zipper vent helps provide coolness on warmer days.
-This may be our favorite Tri Suit, but it is expensive at over $200.
+This is one of our favorite triathlon suits that we would be happy to wear in a race of any distance.
 For those wishing to spend less, Pearl Izumi’s Elite Intercool ($129) as a great product with all the key features, just without the high-end fabric of the Octane and seam construction that is a slight step down from the Octane.
 If we were going to recommend one “starter” tri suit, this would probably be the one for now.

 De Soto Forza ITU.
 DeSoto has always been one of the more innovative makers of triathlon gear, making high-end pieces for serious triathletes.
 The Forza ITU triathlon suit, $192, is right up there with the very best you can buy, combining comfort with performance.
 The suit has one of the better cycling pads that you will find in a tri suit, one that actually has buoyant qualities to help you in the swim.
 Serious triathletes will appreciate Desoto’s testing that shows the suit reduces swim times by about a minute per mile, while more casual races might like the bolder color choices (blue, red, or black) than are found in many brands.
 The 2013 version features pocket covers that reduce pocket drag in the swim.
 The list price on the suit is $192, and it is worth every penny.